HugeSmileDev/CarService_CRUD_Swagger/README.md

 - `TestGetCarByID`: Tests the "Get Car by ID" endpoint to retrieve a car by its ID.
 - `TestCreateCar`: Tests the "Create Car" endpoint to create a new car.
 - `TestUpdateCar`: Tests the "Update Car" endpoint to update an existing car.
-- `TestDeleteCar`: Tests the "Delete Car" endpoint to delete a car by its ID.
+- `TestDeleteCar`: Tests the "Delete Car" endpoint with two types of scenarios:
+  - Test the case when attempting to delete an existing car with a valid ID.
+  - Test the case when attempting to delete an unregistered car with an invalid ID.

 ## How to Run